-- (1) Application Form: The Application Form is available at the JICA office (or the Embassy of Japan). - (2) Job Report, Questionnaire and IAS: Fill in Annex-1, Annex-2, and Annex-3 of this General Information, and submit them along with the Application Form.
+- (1) Application Form: The Application Form is available at the JICA office (or the Embassy of Japan). - If you have any difficulties/disabilities, which require assistance, please specify necessary assistances in the Medical History (1-(d)) of the application forms.
+It may allow us (people concerned in this course) to prepare better logistics or alternatives. - (2) Job Report, Questionnaire and IAS: Fill in Annex-1, Annex-2, and Annex-3 of this General Information, and submit them along with the Application Form.
 Job Report, Questionnaire and IAS are necessary documents for screening of an applicant.
 Each participant will be required to present them in approximate 10 minutes in an early stage of the course.
 Visual materials such as PowerPoint and pictures may be helpful for your presentation if you bring them.
-When you use

-PowerPoint, it is preferable to use letters more than 24-point and not to use pictures on the background.
+When you use PowerPoint, it is preferable to use letters more than 24-point and not to use pictures on the background.

 (3) Photocopy of passport: to be submitted with the application form, if you possess your passport which you will carry when entering Japan for this program.
 If not, you are requested to submit its photocopy as soon as you obtain it.

 The photocopy should include the followings: